List of foreign football players in Uzbekistan Super League

-This is a list of foreign football players who played in the Super League and Pro League in the 2024 season.
+This is a list of foreign football players who played in the Super League in the 2026 season.
 The following players have been born outside Uzbekistan and have not been capped for the Uzbek national team at any level.
-From season 2025, four foreign players per squad will be allowed, one from Asia and three from the rest of the world.
+From season 2026, four foreign players per squad will be allowed, one from Asia and three from the rest of the world.

-In bold: players who have played at least one Super League game in the (2025) season, and were still at a club for which they played.
-This does not include players of a Super League club who did not play a Super League game in the 2025 season.
+In bold: players who have played at least one Super League game in the (2026) season, and were still at a club for which they played.
+This does not include players of a Super League club who did not play a Super League game in the 2026 season.